Hey beautiful mamma's…

 All in One WP Security & Firewall

-This plugin adds some extra security to your site to prevent hackers attacking your blog…
+This plugin adds some extra security to your site to prevent hackers from attacking your blog…

-It's super simple to set up, won't mess up your sites functionality and it's completely FREE!
+It's super simple to set up, won't mess up the functionality of your site and it's completely FREE!

 There's not really much to say on this except it will give you peace of mind your site has an added level of protection.